 A galley kitchen is one of the most effective types of kitchen layouts, especially when you have a narrow space at your disposal.
 The set-up optimizes storage space, offers plenty of work area, and promotes efficient cooking as well as traffic flow.

-What is a galley style kitchen?
+What is a galley kitchen?

-A galley style kitchen design comprises two rows of parallel-running cabinetry that are set opposite to each other with a narrow corridor in between.
+A galley style kitchen design (deriving its name from the compact galleys found on ships) comprises two rows of parallel-running cabinetry that are set opposite each other with a narrow corridor in between.
 It usually features doors or walkways at either end of the run.

-However, if you are planning to include this style in your next kitchen remodel, here are some important tips that shall help you design an efficient layout.
+If you are planning to include this style in your next kitchen remodel, here are some important tips that shall help you design an efficient layout.